mvaganov/thinkwithtools/curriculum.md

+### Important Note:

+This curriculum is still a work in progress.
+Valuable initial feedback for anyone interested in adopting the curriculum:

+* the conceptual pacing seems fine
+* time to practice with programming and LLMs is absent.
+Recommend probably doubling time cost of each section, with extra time used for Q&A and practice.

+---
 # Think With Tools: Augmenting Intelligence, Not Offloading It

 > **Tagline:** *Learn to code webpages with AI as your partner--sharpening your mind, not offloading it.*